- PhD: University of Cambridge

 - Bachelor of Arts: University of Guelph

-James Kung joined the Faculty of Business and Economics at the University of Hong Kong in 2018.
+James Kung joined the HKU Business School at the University of Hong Kong in 2018.
 Before that he was the Yan Ai Foundation Professor of Social Science at the Hong Kong University of Science of Technology (HKUST), where he had taught for many years.
 He was twice the winner of the School of Humanities and Social Science's teaching award while at HKUST.

 - Economic Development of China